-Chloe is a flautist and freshman at The University of Tampa studying Music Education and is an alumni of the Philadelphia High School for the Creative and Performing Arts (CAPA).
+Chloe is a flautist and sophomore at The University of Tampa studying Entrepreneurship with a Music minor and is an alumna of the Philadelphia High School for the Creative and Performing Arts (CAPA).
 Music was always apart of her life thanks to her mom.
 She started playing the flute in fourth grade at her elementary school, Pennypacker Elementary.
 She is a former student of Temple University’s Community Music Scholars Program (CMSP), where she took lessons and music theory classes.
 During her sophomore year, she was accepted into the Philadelphia Music Alliance for Youth (PMAY) Artists' Initiative.
 With the help of this organization, she was able to attend Philadelphia International Music Festival (PIMF), where she took lessons with former Philadelphia Orchestra flautist, Loren Lind as well as the Summer Music Academy at Ithaca College.
-She is a former student of Susanna Loewy and now currently studies with Taylor Lam through Temple Prep.
+She is a former student of Susanna Loewy and Taylor Lam through Temple Prep.
 With the help of her teachers she has been able to participate in both Philadelphia All-City Band and Orchestra.
-She is currently a Project 440 Doing Good student, Youth Advisory Council member, and intern working under Samantha Apgar, Managing Director for Project 440.
+She is also an alumna of Project 440's Doing Good program and the Youth Advisory Council.
+Chloe was also an intern working under Samantha Apgar, former Managing Director for Project 440.
 Chloe is an active participant in her community, organizing local and nationwide events such as New York based initiative, Bach in the Subway.
-In her free time, Chloe enjoys photography and binge watching The Office.
+In her free time, Chloe enjoys gardening, photography and binge watching The Office.

-Claire Casanova, clarinetist and native Philadelphian, is currently a freshman at Temple University studying Music Education and an alumni of the Philadelphia High School for the Creative and Performing Arts (CAPA).
+Claire Casanova, clarinetist and native Philadelphian, is currently a sophomore at Temple University studying Music Education and an alumna of the Philadelphia High School for the Creative and Performing Arts (CAPA).
 She started playing clarinet in sixth grade at her middle school, The Philadelphia String Theory Charter School for the Arts and Sciences.
 After attending her first year of high school, she decided to join Temple University’s Community Music Scholars Program (CMSP),where she took lessons and music theory classes.
 During her sophomore year, she was accepted into the Philadelphia Music Alliance for Youth (PMAY) Artists' Initiative.
 That summer, with the help of this organization, she was able to attend Philadelphia International Music Program (PIMF), where she studied with, Boris Allakhverdyan, principal clarinetist for the LA Philharmonic and performed with their gold orchestra, conducted by Louis Scaglione.
 After returning from PIMF, she began studying with Dr. Rie Suzuki, Clarinet Professor at Rowan University.
 This summer with the help of PMAY she was able to attend the WoodWind Studies program at New York University.
 She worked with the school’s highest level teachers including Pavel Vinnitsky, clarinetist of the New York Philharmonic.
 Aside from being a part of her school’s band and orchestra, she has participated in many ensembles including PMEA District 12, All-City Band and Orchestra, and Philadelphia Sinfonia Players.
-Claire is an intern with Project 440’s Doing Good program where she works with Susanna Loewy and is a Youth Advisory Council member.
+Claire is also an alumna of Project 440’s Doing Good program and the Youth Advisory Council.
 She also began playing Bassoon two years ago in her school’s orchestra.

-Nayyirah is a senior violist at the Philadelphia High School for the Creative and Performing Arts.
-She started her venture with the string instruments at the age of seven, playing the violin.
+Nayyirah is a freshman violist studying Music Education at Rowan University and is an alumna of the Philadelphia High School for the Creative and Performing Arts (CAPA).
+She started her venture with string instruments at the age of seven, playing the violin.
 Nayyirah played the violin for five years and in the seventh grade transitioned to the viola.
 In 2015, she joined the Community Music Scholars program (CMSP) where she took lessons with Adelya Shagidullina and Yecheskel Francis.
 Between the two teachers, she learned how to develop more control over her playing and learned about the different genres of classical music and the functionality of it.
-That same year she joined the CMSP orchestra, where she is the principal violist.
+That same year she joined the CMSP orchestra, where she was the principal violist.
 Nayyirah is currently studying with Sam Quintal who plays in the Jasper String Quartet.
 In the Summer of 2018, Nayyirah had the opportunity to take lessons with Michael Casimir at the Curtis Institute of Music where he assisted her with her audition pieces.
 Nayyirah has also been a member of the All-City Orchestra since 2017 and joined the Philadelphia Young Musicians Orchestra in 2018.